gihanrv/rest_k8s/README.md

 * Grafana Agent

 ####  Read More
-   * **KIND** : kind is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI. https://kind.sigs.k8s.io/
+   * **Kind** : kind is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI. https://kind.sigs.k8s.io/.
    * **Python Flask** : Flask is a web framework, it’s a Python module that lets you develop web applications easily. https://pythonbasics.org/what-is-flask-python/
-   *  **Grafna agent**: Grafana Agent focuses metrics support around Prometheus’ remote_write protocol, so some Prometheus features, such as querying, local storage, recording rules, and alerts are not present https://grafana.com/docs/agent/latest/
+   *  **Grafana agent**: Grafana Agent focuses metrics support around Prometheus’ remote_write protocol, so some Prometheus features, such as querying, local storage, recording rules, and alerts are not present https://grafana.com/docs/agent/latest/.

 ## Getting Started

 ### Dependencies
-**!!** Docker must be installed on the host that your wish to run kind k8s cluster You can use install_docker.sh script to install docker on your host mechine
+**!!** Docker must be installed on the host that your wish to run kind k8s cluster.
+You can use install_docker.sh script to install docker on your host machine.
 ```
 chmod +x install_docker.sh && ./install_docker.sh
 ```
-### How to build and deploy application.
+### How to build and deploy application

 **Use setup.sh shell script to create environment and deploy application on kind cluster**
 ```